Jhala Nath Khanal

 Jhala Nath Khanal (झलनाथ खनाल, [d͡zʱʌlʌˈnatʰ ˈkʰʌnal]; born 20 May 1950) is a Nepalese politician who was the 35th Prime Minister of Nepal from February 2011 to August 2011.
-He was previously the chairman of the Communist Party of Nepal (Unified Marxist–Leninist) (CPN (UML)) and Leader of the Constituent Assembly Parliamentary Party of the CPN (UML).
+He was previously the chairman of the CPN (UML) and Leader of the Constituent Assembly Parliamentary Party of the CPN (UML).

-Since 18 August 2021, he has been serving as the senior leader of the CPN (Unified Socialist), a new party formed through split in CPN (UML) citing arrogance and monopoly of the party president KP Sharma Oli.
+Since 5 November 2025, he has been serving as the senior leader of the Nepali Communist Party, a new party formed through merger of eight different communist parties and splinter groups.

-Personal life
+Life

-Khanal was born in Sakhejung of Ilam District.
+Khanal was born in Sakhejung of Ilam District to a hill Brahmin family of the Khanal clan.
+His wife, Ravi Laxmi Chitrakar, suffered severe burns on September 9, 2025 during the 2025 Gen Z protests.